The Best Ways to Experience Morro Bay

 The San Luis Obispo Regional Transit Authority (RTA) offers affordable service throughout the region.
 Route 12 connects Morro Bay to San Luis Obispo and Los Osos.
 Route 15 runs north to Cambria and San Simeon.

 Once you’re here, skip the car.
 Morro Bay is best explored up close and there are plenty of ways to do just that.
+In fact, most visitors are pleasantly surprised by how easy it is to explore on foot, by bike, or even by kayak.

 Downtown, the waterfront, and the Embarcadero are all within easy walking distance of each other.
 From beach strolls to boutique browsing, you can cover a lot on foot without ever needing to move your car.